-- 4.1.0.1 Deposits sampled in the borehole cores are described in reverse stratigraphic order and using the stratigraphic framework set out in ARCA's tender and iWSI and repeated in the DBA (Wilkinson 2020, section 2.1.2, 8; Wilkinson et al. 2020 section 4.1.1, 18) and interim stratigraphic report (Wilkinson and Watson 2020). - 4.1.0.2 The descriptions are on the basis of two composite cross sections (Figure 4 and Figure 3), plotting ARCA's CWR boreholes.
-In the cross sections the stratigraphic correlations (i.e. attribution to Stratigraphic Unit [SU], e.g. 'LF-4b Peat) have been made simply by projecting lines between the relevant subcrop contacts in each borehole.

-4.1.1 SU1 Lewes Nodular Chalk Formation

-- 4.1.1.1 Chalk of the Lewes Nodular Chalk Formation was found in all ARCA's CWR boreholes at depths of between 7.63m bgl (+29.22m OD) in ARCA CWR BH06 and 10.80m bgl (+25.98m OD) in ARCA CWR BH13.
-Except for an area of relatively high subcrop (+28.17 to +27.49m OD) in the central part of the site in the area of ARCA CWR BH03, ARCA CWR BH04 and ARCA CWR BH06, there are no obvious trends in the surface elevation of the Lewes Nodular Chalk Formation (Figure 3 and Figure 4). - 4.1.1.2 Deposits of the Lewes Nodular Chalk Formation exposed in the borehole cores comprised weathered detritus, while solid Chalk bedrock was not encountered in any of the boreholes.
+- 4.1.0.1 Deposits sampled in the borehole cores are described in reverse stratigraphic order and using the stratigraphic framework set out in ARCA's tender and iWSI, and repeated in the DBA (Wilkinson 2020, section 2.1.2, 8; Wilkinson et al. 2020 section 4.1.1, 18) and subsequent reports (Wilkinson and Watson 2020, Wilkinson et al. 2021). - 4.1.0.2 The descriptions are on the basis of three composite cross sections (Figure 3, Figure 4 and Figure 5), plotting ARCA's CWR boreholes and previous ARCA records from the surrounding area.
+In the cross sections the stratigraphic correlations (i.e. attribution to Stratigraphic Unit [SU], e.g. 'LF-4b Peat) have been made simply by projecting lines between the relevant subcrop contacts in each borehole. - 4.1.1 SU1 Lewes Nodular Chalk Formation - 4.1.1.1 Chalk of the Lewes Nodular Chalk Formation was found in all ARCA's CWR boreholes at depths of between 7.63m bgl (+29.22m OD) in ARCA CWR BH06 and 10.80m bgl (+25.98m OD) in ARCA CWR BH13.
+Except for an area of relatively high subcrop (+28.17 to +27.49m OD) in the central part of the site in the area of ARCA CWR BH03, ARCA CWR BH04 and ARCA CWR BH06, there are no obvious trends in the surface elevation of the Lewes Nodular Chalk Formation (Figure 3 and Figure 4). - 4.1.1.2 Deposits of the Lewes Nodular Chalk Formation exposed in the borehole cores comprised weathered calcareous detritus and granular to pebble-size flint fragments, while solid Chalk bedrock was not encountered in any of the boreholes.